MicrosoftDocs/query-docs/query-languages/dax/define-statement-dax.md

 Definitions typically precede the EVALUATE statement and are valid for all EVALUATE statements.

 Definitions can reference other definitions that appear before or after the current definition.

+Definitions exist only for the duration of the query.

 ## See also